Black Bread

 Black Bread (Pa negre, [ˈpa ˈnɛɣɾə]) is a 2010 Catalan-language Spanish drama film written and directed by Agustí Villaronga.
 The screenplay is based on the homonymous novel by Emili Teixidor, with elements from two other works by him, Retrat d'un assassí d'ocells and Sic transit Gloria Swanson.

 The film won thirteen Gaudí Awards, nine Goya Awards, including best film, best director and best adapted screenplay.
-It clinched a selection as the Spanish entry for the Best Foreign Language Film at the 84th Academy Awards, becoming the first Catalan-language film to do so.
+It clinched a selection as the Spanish entry for the Best Foreign Language Film at the 84th Academy Awards, becoming the first Catalan-language film to do so, but did not make the shortlist.

 Plot

-In the harsh post-war years' Catalan countryside, Dionís, a bird dealer, is killed with his son by a man in a hooded cape.
+In the harsh post-war Catalan countryside, Dionís, a bird dealer, is killed along with his son by a man in a hooded cape.
 Andreu, an 11-year-old boy, discovers the bodies.
 The falangist mayor of the town blames Farriol, Andreu's father.
-Farriol, who was Dionís's business partner dealing with birds, is an easy target for incrimination due to his suspicious background as a supporter of the Second Spanish Republic.
-Years before, the mayor and Farriol were rivals vying for the love of Florència, Andreu's mother, cementing the major resentment against both of them.
+Farriol, who was Dionís's business partner with the birds, is an easy target for incrimination due to his suspicious background as a supporter of the Second Spanish Republic.
+Years before, the mayor and Farriol were rivals vying for the love of Florència, Andreu's mother, cementing the major resentment between the two.
 Fearing for his life, Farriol decides to flee and cross the border into France.
-Florència has to work in a factory in Vic so Andreu is sent to live with his paternal relatives in a house full of women and children. Àvia, Andreu's old grandmother and Ció, a widower aunt who has a son a few years older than Andreu, work looking after the country home of the richest family of the region, the Manuben.
+Florència has to work in a factory in Vic so Andreu is sent to live with his paternal relatives in a house full of women and children. Àvia, Andreu's grandmother and Ció, a widowed aunt who has a son a few years older than Andreu, work looking after the country home of the richest family in the region, the Manubens.
 There is also a younger aunt, Enriqueta, who is being pressured into marrying an older neighbor she does not love.
 The grim household is completed by Andreu's orphan cousin Núria, a maimed but beautiful girl around his age, who lost a hand while playing with a grenade.

 Soon Andreu begins to unearth his family's dark secrets.
 His aunt, Enriqueta, is the talk of the village because she is carrying on a secret affair with a civil guard.
 The precocious and lively Núria is engaging in sexual games with her alcoholic school teacher.
 Andreu befriends an older boy who he first spots bathing naked in a river in the forest.
 The boy is a tuberculosis patient in a nearby monastery, who imagines he has angels' wings.
 Andreu helps him by setting aside some food for him.
 Farriol, as Andreu accidentally discovers, has not really left for France but is hiding in the farmhouse attic.